harishmuh/AI-narrative-generator-for-sales-insight/README.md

 # AI narrative generator for sales insight
-Internship project in Xeratic, a data management &amp; analytics enterprise
+Internship project in at Xeratic

 ## [Xeratic](https://www.xeratic.com/)
 Xeratic is a tech company based in Indonesia specializing in data management and analytics services.
 The enterprise develops platforms and offers solutions to help individuals and organizations connect, process, and analyze data to make informed, data-driven decisions.